imissyouso/textmagic-rest-go/docs/TextMagicApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **CreateSurveyNode**
-> ResourceLinkResponse CreateSurveyNode(ctx, createSurveyNodeInputObject, id, optional)
+> ResourceLinkResponse CreateSurveyNode(ctx, createSurveyNodeInputObject, id)
 Create a new node from the submitted data.

 ### Required Parameters